Analysis

 There was also said to be an 11:00 AM all-hands where Amodei told staff Anthropic would comply fully while pursuing every avenue of appeal.
 That specific meeting and the quotes attributed to it are unverified.
 What Anthropic did say publicly is that it complies with the directive while disagreeing with the reasoning behind it.

 One more correction worth making: the ban's reach was bigger than the original phrasing suggested.
-It wasn't just "non-US persons" in the abstract, the directive bars all foreign nationals worldwide, including Anthropic's own foreign-national employees and foreign persons inside the US.
+It wasn't just "non-US persons" in the abstract, the directive bars all foreign nationals worldwide (opens in a new tab), including Anthropic's own foreign-national employees and foreign persons inside the US.

 Friday 13 June, Strategic Pivot